 Sebkha drainage galleries are situated in hyper arid areas.
 Along the bore path, water is collected underground from the abundant micro-flows descending towards the natural impluvium, where all the waters from desert highlands converge.
 The length of the gallery supplying water via drainage, condensation and percolation, has therefore vital importance: the greater the amount of water collected, the wider portion of land can be reclaimed from the desert and become farmable.
 Extending the gallery towards the sebkha‘s bottom, however, has a limit: the soil salinization.
 Due to evaporation, it increases exponentially when moving closer to the depression’s centre.
 Consequently, when the Oasis’ population grows, new foggaras need to be excavated at a certain distance from the existing ones, in order to supply water to new villages which will be built, separately, on the shores of the same sebkha.

-Above ground, at the outlet of hydraulic devices, is located the water adduction point within the Oasis.
+Within the Oasis, the water adduction point is located aboveground, at the outlet of hydraulic devices.
 This is where water capacity is originally measured through a small, perforated copper plate (hallafa) in order to equally distribute it.
 Whether the agreed-upon rules of long lasting traditions remain in force, flow allocations are permanently transferred to a great comb-shaped stone divider (kesria), then regularly conveyed, at given shifts or time slots, through one or more earthen conduits, in the exact amount each beneficiary is entitled to receive.
-These rights were assigned the time the construction was completed and determined according the contribution given to the enterprise.
+These rights were assigned at the time the construction had been completed and determined according to the contribution given to the enterprise.
 The water share is inherited and can be divided through marriages and sales.
 For this reason, water flows within the Oasis through an extremely complex system of open-air earthen conduits (seguia) which are further subdivided by additional comb dividers.
 Every conduit leads to a personal storage basin (majen), located in the cultivated plot, where each landowner collects the water to irrigate his own “garden”, in sections and according to both seasonal and agricultural needs.